contact-andy/Drupal-Quick-Start-Training/2_Setup/installing-drupal.md

 ---

-## ⚡ Method 2: Installing Drupal 10.4.5 Using Composer (Recommended)
+## Method 2: Installing Drupal 10.4.5 Using Composer

 This method is recommended for **developers** because it provides easy updates and dependency management.